nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Removing a participant from an event

-1. Expels a participant from an event
+1. Expel a participant from an event

    1. Prerequisite: List all events and participants using `listEvents` and `list` commands.
 At least 1 event and 1 participant in the event and participant list respectively.
 Participant should be already enrolled in the event.